Joint Semi-Analytic Multipole Priors from Galaxy Isophotes and Constraints from Lensed Arcs: Mock–data construction

 \subsection{Data quality}

-We create mock observations based on Hubble Space Telescope's WFC3 imaging data from programs GO-15320 and GO-15652, which carried out a uniform multi-band imaging campaign of 31 quadruply imaged quasars.
-We base our simulations on the observations with F814W which had the best combination of sensitivity and PSF width.
+We create mock observations based on Hubble Space Telescope's WFC3 imaging data from programs GO-15320 and GO-15652 (PI: Treu, T.).
+Those programs carried out a uniform multi-band imaging campaign of 31 quadruply imaged quasars and \cite{shajib2019every} provided the optimal parameter for modeling our mock lens system, WGD 2038-4008.
+We base our simulations on the observations with F814W which had the best combination of sensitivity and clear extended arcs.

 The exposure time is set to be 920 seconds, the pixel size is set to be $0.04$ arcseconds, and the background noise level is set to be $0.006$ photons/second for each pixel.
-We modeled the point spread function (PSF) as a two dimensional Gaussian with full-width-half-max of 0\farcs1.
-Note that this choice of PSF is a simplification; in real observational data, the PSF is more complicated than a Gaussian and needs to be inferred from the data.
+The point spread function (PSF) is modeled as a two-dimensional Gaussian with a known full width at half maximum (FWHM) of 0\farcs10.
+This choice is a simplification; in real observations, the PSF is typically more complex and must be inferred from the data.
+We opt not to model a complex PSF or reconstruct it from the data to avoid PSF-related complications.
+Section~\ref{sec:inference} now treats these mocks as data and applies the modeling framework of Section~\ref{sec:models}.